ernestelliot/Excel-Fundementals-Coursera/README.md

 - calculate the performance of an investment portfolio, including returns and overall portfolio value

- Required tools
+# Required tools
 Tool 1: Microsoft 365 with Copilot
 Tool 2: Access to a sample dataset:

-Activity description
+# Activity description
-Scenario

 You are a financial analyst tasked with managing the investment portfolio of a client.
 The portfolio contains different assets like stocks, bonds, and mutual funds, with each having varying returns over the past year.
 Your client wants to know the overall performance of their portfolio, including the total value of investments, average returns, the highest and lowest returns, and the number of assets in their portfolio.

 Your primary task is to use Excel to calculate and analyze this data, ensuring accurate results that can be shared with your client.
 You’ll also use BODMAS to ensure that complex calculations are performed correctly.
 In addition, you’ll use built-in Excel functions like SUM, AVERAGE, MIN, MAX, and COUNT to streamline your analysis.

-Step-by-step instructions
-Follow the set of steps that will give guidance in training a predictive model.

 Task 1: Explore basic arithmetic operators
 Download the Investment portfolio dataset that is available in the Required Tools section.